skuderski/center_div/README.md

-Learning how to center a div in css.
+Learning How to center a div in css.